Mellow out with a green, green tea

 is one eco-friendly drink that can turn skeptics into converts with its gentle but distinctly earthy flavor.
 The company sent me some of its Top Leaf tea to try — and I loved it.

 Top Leaf tea is an organically grown tea from Japan that defines the word mellow.
 Don’t confuse mellow with bland or lazy, however.
-The subtle flavors in this tea are richly satisfying and actually TASTE green — a relaxing green taste with a hint of spirulina and citrus.
+The subtle flavors in this tea are richly satisfying and actually TASTE green — a relaxing green taste with a hint of spirulina

 The Top Leaf tea leaves are picked from the top layer of young tea leaves — which I believe have the highest caffeine content.
 However, I didn’t get a caffeine kick at all, perhaps because my body is too used to my four-cups-a-day coffee habit.